rails/rails/guides/source/action_mailer_basics.md

 ### Edit the Mailer

+The file `app/mailers/user_mailer.rb` is initially empty.
+So next, we add methods (aka actions) to the mailer that will send specific emails.

 Mailers have methods called "actions" and they use views to structure their content, similar to controllers.
 While a controller generates HTML content to send back to the client, a Mailer creates a message to be delivered via email.

-The file `app/mailers/user_mailer.rb` is initially empty.
-Let's add a method called `welcome_email`, that will send an email to the user's registered email address:
+Let's add a method called `welcome_email` to the `UserMailer`, that will send an email to the user's registered email address:

 ```ruby
 class UserMailer < ApplicationMailer